-We started the process of determining a valid price forecast for Phillips 66 with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Phillips 66 ranked in the 22th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+Below please find a table outlining a discounted cash flow forecast for PSX, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Phillips 66 ranked in the 7th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 94%.
 The most interesting components of our discounted cash flow analysis for Phillips 66 ended up being:

-Phillips 66's weighted average cost of capital (WACC) is 7%; for context, that number is higher than only 20.31% of tickers in our DCF set.
+Phillips 66's weighted average cost of capital (WACC) is 12%; for context, that number is higher than 81.53% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow

 For other companies in the Energy that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as PSX, try GLNG, USEG, DWSN, FPPP, and IO.

 Phillips 66 (PSX) says its Alliance refinery in Louisiana, which closed ahead of Hurricane Sally, will stay shut and begin preparing for maintenance originally scheduled to begin in October.The turnarounds will include its sole crude unit, the reformer and some catalyst changes and last about four weeks, Bloomberg reports.Alliance is...

 The U.S. government says 21%, or 395.8K bbl/day, of offshore crude oil production and 25%, or 685M cf/day, of natural gas output has been shut in the U.S. Gulf of Mexico, as Tropical Storm Sally becomes a hurricane ahead of its anticipated Tuesday morning landfall east of New Orleans.Refiners in...